MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 1. Create a new  **Window (WPF)**  in the main project's directory by using the following information:
 -   File name:  **SinglePhotoView**

+2. Open the **Properties** window.

+3. Open the **Document Outline** window.

-2. Modify the main window properties using the following information:
+4. Modify the main window properties using the following information:
 -   Width:  **500**
 -   Height:  **1100**
 -   WindowStyle:  **None**

-3. Drag a **Label** to the top left corner of the screen and use following information:
+5. Drag a **Label** to the top left corner of the screen and use following information:
 -   Content:  **Adventure Works Photo Sharing**
 -   Text size: **20 px**

-4. Drag a **Canvas** below the label and use following information:
+6. Drag a **Canvas** below the label and use following information:
 -   Background style:  **Solid color brush**
 -   Background R:  **150**
 -   Background G:  **175**